New Synthetic Membrane to Revolutionize Carbon Capture and Combat Climate Change

 This effort, described as a “real team effort over several years” by Metcalfe in the news release, highlights the collaborative nature of modern scientific breakthroughs.
 The work received substantial support from the Royal Academy of Engineering and the Engineering & Physical Sciences Research Council, reinforcing the importance of interdisciplinary cooperation in tackling global challenges.

 The implications of this breakthrough extend far beyond the lab.
 As the world moves towards a circular economy, direct air capture technologies like this one will play a crucial role in capturing emissions from hard-to-decarbonize sources.
-This innovation not only supports climate targets such as the 1.5 degrees Centigrade goal set by the Paris Agreement but also provides a sustainable method for generating carbon-neutral or even carbon-negative hydrocarbon products.
+This innovation not only supports climate targets such as the 1.5 degrees Celsius goal set by the Paris Agreement but also provides a sustainable method for generating carbon-neutral or even carbon-negative hydrocarbon products.

 The researchers’ pioneering work paves the way for more energy-efficient and scalable carbon capture solutions, offering a beacon of hope in the fight against climate change.